Did-Dog/VisualizerView/README.md

 # VisualizerView
-A view that visualize sound.
+A view that visualize sound by DidDog.
 Can be used in sound recorder.

 # Preview